queilawithaQ/documentation/_general/integrations/opsgenie.md

 ---
-title: Using OpsGenie To Track Deployments With Codeship Pro
+title: Using OpsGenie To Track Deployments With CodeShip Pro
 shortTitle: Tracking Deployments With OpsGenie
 menus:
   general/integrations: